ShadowTraffic/docs/README.md

 }
 ```

-- Use a `histogram` to control how the element is selected from the population.
+- Sometimes make a new key, sometimes use a previously generated one.

 ```json
 {